San Marcos Growers LogoSan Marcos Growers

 Festuca glauca 'Elijah Blue' (Elijah Blue Fescue) - A cool-season grass.
 An evergreen clumping, soft silver-blue grass to 8 to 10 inches tall.
 Plant in moist, well-draining soil and full sun (coastal); should be protected from very hot, direct summer sun inland as it may burn, though this selection is noted as the most heat tolerant of the Blue Fescues.
 Avoid over watering during the growing season.
 Drought tolerant once established, but may turn brown in the hottest part of the summer.
 Festucas should be trimmed annually during cooler months to keep up a neater appearance. .
 It is a very hardy plant, tolerating to USDA zone 4.
 It is more silvery and smaller than the other Blue Fescue we grow, 'Azurit'.
 This very nice grass was introduced by the late Lois Woodhull of The Plantage Nursery in Long Island, New York and was named after Elijah Lane, the street where her nursery was located.

-This information about Festuca glauca 'Elijah Blue' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Festuca glauca 'Elijah Blue' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]